Family Financial Philosophy: A powerful estate planning tool!

-Based on our experience working with clients in both Canada and United States, as well as conversations with other professionals on both sides of border (a purely unscientific survey to be sure), successful high net worth families have a difficult time completing a satisfactory estate plan.
-It's not unusual for a family to say they have tried “four or five times” to complete an estate plan without success, which prompts us to ask the question, “Why didn't their advisors get it right the first time?”
+Based on our experience working with clients in both Canada and the United States, as well as conversations with other professionals on both sides of the border (a purely unscientific survey to be sure), successful high net worth families have a difficult time completing a satisfactory estate plan.
+It’s not unusual for a family to say they have tried “four or five times” to complete an estate plan without success, which prompts us to ask the question, “Why didn’t their advisors get it right the first time?”

 There are three steps to the estate planning process:

 - Establishing objectives i.e., What is it we are really trying to accomplish here?

 - Designing a plan to fulfill those objectives

 - Implementing the plan.